NREL/openstudio-standards/README.md

 The current workflow to add information to the OpenStudio standard is to:

 1. Edit the resources/OpenStudio_Standards.xlsx and resources/Master_Schedules.osm files
 1. Run `rake build:standards` to create OpenStudio_Standards.json.
-If this is the first time running, then run the following.
+If this is the first time running, then run the following:

     ```
     bundle